901D3/DitherXyrherris/README.md

 # ditherxyr.js
 Collection of image dithering families, with more flexibility.
+Written in JS.